 Dr. Daugherty Biddison completed her undergraduate studies in journalism at Washington and Lee University, magna cum laude, and received her medical degree from Georgetown University School of Medicine, cum laude.
 She is a member of the Phi Beta Kappa and Alpha Omega Alpha honor societies.
 She completed her internal medicine residency at the University of Pennsylvania and her pulmonary and critical care medicine fellowship at Johns Hopkins, where she also earned her master’s degree in public health.

-Chief Nursing Director for Well-Being, Johns Hopkins Medicine
+Senior Director for Nursing Well-Being, Johns Hopkins Medicine

 Richard Safeer, M.D., F.A.C.L.M., F.A.A.F.P., F.A.C.P.M.

 Chief Medical Director, Employee Health and Well-Being, Johns Hopkins Medicine

 Assistant Professor, General Internal Medicine and Pediatrics, Johns Hopkins University School of Medicine

 Assistant Professor, Health, Behavior and Society, Johns Hopkins University Bloomberg School of Public Health

 Richard Safeer is the chief medical director of employee health and well-being for Johns Hopkins Medicine.
 In this role, he leads the Healthy at Hopkins employee health and well-being strategy.
 He currently sees patients in the Johns Hopkins Hospital Division of Pediatric Cardiology.
 In addition, he teaches in the Department of Health, Behavior and Society at the Johns Hopkins Bloomberg School of Public Health.